yixinyi/VARforPT/README.md

 * Housing price index <br />

 For forecasting, it is important for the models to be causal, which implies bounded prediction errors.
 Stationarity is often assumed when fitting a time series model, which means that the forecast converges to an asymptotic mean value.
-Hence, for richer long-term predictions, one can incorporate opinions from experts, namely, adding a time-dependent mean function.
+Hence, for richer long-term predictions, one can incorporate opinions from experts, e.g., adding a time-dependent mean function.

 ## Modelling ##